-- A. The Victim has the right at any court proceeding not to testify regarding any identifying or locating information unless the victim consents or the court orders disclosure on finding that a compelling need for the information exists.
-A court proceeding on the motion shall be in camera. - B. A victim's identifying and locating information that is obtained, compiled, or reported by a law enforcement agency or prosecution agency shall be redacted by the originating agency and prosecution agencies from records pertaining to the criminal case involving the victim, including discovery disclosed to the defendant, the defendants attorney or any of the attorney's staff. - C. Subsection B of this section does not apply to: - 1.
-The victim's name except, if the victim is a minor, the victim's name may be redacted from public records
+- A. The victim has the right at any court proceeding not to testify regarding any identifying or locating information unless the victim consents or the court orders disclosure on finding that a compelling need for the information exists.
+A court proceeding on the motion shall be in camera. - B. A victim's identifying and locating information that is obtained, compiled or reported by a law enforcement agency or prosecution agency shall be redacted by the originating agency and prosecution agencies from records pertaining to the criminal case involving the victim including discovery disclosed to the defendant. - C. Subsection B does not apply to: - 1.
+The victim's name except, if the victim is a minor, the victim's name may be redacted from public records pertaining to the crime if the countervailing interests of confidentiality, privacy, the rights of the minor or the best interests of this state outweigh the public interest in disclosure. - 2.
+Any records that are transmitted between law enforcement and prosecution agencies or a court.